i8degrees/redstone-university/src/Part-I--Foundations/introduction.md

     Take the first crucial step into theory by building the three "verbs" of logic: NOT, OR, and AND.

 -   **Module 3: The Art of Logic – Simplification and Special Gates** Level up from a builder to an architect.
-Learn to optimize circuits with the laws of logic and expand your gate toolkit with the powerful XOR, and the negated gates, NAND, NOR, and XNOR.
+Learn to optimize circuits with the laws of logic and expand your toolkit with advanced gates like XOR, NAND, and NOR.

 -   **Interlude I (Optional): The Art of Compact Design** Bridge the gap between building for clarity and building for efficiency with a short but powerful lesson on Redstone engineering best practices.